microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

     for (UINT32 iUser = 0; iUser < userList->Size; iUser++)
     . . .
 ```
 When converting to the equivalent C++/WinRT code, you basically remove the hats and change the arrow operator (-&gt;) to the dot operator (.).
-Our projected types are values and not pointers, therefore you deference them using the dot operator, not the arrow operator.
+Our projected types are values and not pointers, therefore you dereference them using the dot operator, not the arrow operator.

 For example, the equivalent to the preceding code is: